mahikap/mahikap.github.io/index.md

 As assistive technologies begin to incorporate and rely on emerging AI systems, there is a concern that **these technologies may perpetuate disability bias and promote ableist behaviors** and sentiments.
 I use a mixture of quantitative, qualitative, and design research methods to identify these growing concerns.
 Through my work, I work closely with marginalized populations and advocate for equitable disability representation in these emerging AI systems.

-My research spans the fields of Human-Computer Interaction, Accessibility, and Natural Language Processing.
+My research spans the fields of Human-Computer Interaction, Accessibility, and AI Fairness.
 I am generously funded by the [Dennis Washington Foundation](https://www.dpwfoundation.org/scholarships/dennis-washington-leadership-graduate-scholarship/), and hold ongoing collaborations with Microsoft Research India, and the NYC Mayor’s Office of People with Disabilities.
 <br>

 {::nomarkdown}